 If the renter caused the damage, the renter may have to pay for the repairs.

-Renters must tell their rental provider or property manager about any repairs that need to be made as soon as possible.
+Renters must tell their rental provider or property manager in writing about any repairs that need to be made as soon as possible.

 Renters must contact the rental provider or agent straight away to ask for an urgent repair to be made.